ILIAS-eLearning/ILIAS/Services/COPage/ROADMAP.md

 ...
 ```

+### Integration of new question service

+The new questions service should be integrated into the page editor.
+Especially the client side "self-assessment" player part should be implemented (and factored out into a separate component).

 ### Refactor page question handling

+Note this is an older entry.
+Should be done with integration of the question service.

 Saving of page question answers is quite strange and includes dependencies to the SCORM component.
 This should be refactored.